Dylan Carlson Player Props: Cardinals vs. Royals

-On Friday, Dylan Carlson (.172 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Kansas City Royals, whose starting pitcher will be Dylan Coleman.
-First pitch is at 8:10 PM ET.
+The St. Louis Cardinals, including Dylan Carlson (.172 slugging percentage in past 10 games, including no homers), take on starting pitcher Cole Ragans and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Rays.
+In his previous game he had a hitless performance (0-for-2) against the Rays.

 Dylan Carlson Game Info & Props vs. the Royals